LibraryCarpentry/librarycarpentry.github.io/pages/teach.md

-Find out how to [become an instructor](../become-instructor/) and join The Carpentries community of instructors or [become an Organizational Member](../membership/) to grow a local community of instructors in your organization.
+Find out how to [become an instructor](../become-instructor/) and join The Carpentries community of instructors or [become an Organisational Member](../membership/) to grow a local community of instructors within your organisation.